MCPI-Revival/minecraft-pi-reborn/docs/modding/INTERMEDIATE.md

 ```

 > [!IMPORTANT]
-> In reality, these functions only support built-in game functions.
+> In reality, these functions only support a subset of game functions.

 ## Method Objects
 Targetable methods have corresponding objects that can be used in the following functions.